n349ca/Netreo/EXE/README.md

 You must first open a command prompt window and then run the EXE files.

 ### addDeviceImportCSV.exe
-You have to use the CSV files found here with this program Rules for Data Entry
+You have to use the CSV files found on GitHub with this program.

+Rules for Data Entry

       1. Required Fields